sthagen/python-flare-floss/doc/usage.md

 ### Extract static strings (`-a`)

-You can also extract the static strings from a binary file using the flags `-a` or `--all_strings`.
+You can also extract the static strings from a binary file using the flags `-a` or `--all-strings`.
 In this mode, FLOSS will print _both_ static and decoded strings.
-When FLOSS searches for static strings, it looks for human-readable ASCII and UTF-16 strings in across the entire binary contents of the file.
+When FLOSS searches for static strings, it looks for human-readable ASCII and UTF-16 strings across the entire binary contents of the file.
 This means you may be able to replace `strings.exe` with FLOSS in your analysis workflow

     floss.exe -a malware.bin
-    floss.exe --all_strings malware.bin
+    floss.exe --all-strings malware.bin

 ### Quiet mode (`-q`)

-You can supress formatting of FLOSS output by providing the flags `-q` or `--quiet`.
+You can supress the formatting of FLOSS output by providing the flags `-q` or `--quiet`.
-These flags are appropriate if you will pipe the results into a filtering or searching program such as grep, and want to avoid matches on the section headers.
+These flags are appropriate if you will pipe the results of FLOSS into a filtering or searching program such as grep, and want to avoid matches on the section headers.
 In quiet mode, each recovered string is printed on its